ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ### Conclusion

 These examples demonstrate how simple techniques like undersampling, oversampling, or weighted classification can effectively address challenges in real-world ML problems.
 By breaking down challenges and identifying feasible solutions, teams can design ML systems that are accurate, efficient, and cost-effective.

-### Conclusion
-Breaking down a problem into these components allows teams to proactively address potential challenges and develop a balanced, effective ML solution.
-This process ensures alignment with business goals while maintaining feasibility in terms of accuracy, latency, and cost.